-Newfoundland and Labrador, signifies a diverse population of working-age persons with disabilities representing a variety of skills, abilities and needs.
+Newfoundland and Labrador has a diverse population of working-age persons with disabilities, representing a variety of skills, abilities and needs.
 More than 10% of the population lives with a disability.
-Our province and our communities are enhanced by the diverse perspectives, skills and talents that citizens with disabilities contribute.
-The community of persons with disabilities provides input on issues related to disability and strong partnerships have been developed between stakeholders and government providing opportunities for collaboration on initiatives to promote the full inclusion of persons with disabilities.
-The development of the Multilateral Framework for Persons with Disabilities also provides an opportunity to strengthen our programs and services.
-Over the course of this agreement government continues to engage the community to review current programs and services and to identify new initiatives in an effort to ensure the effectiveness and efficiency of existing services and to respond to gaps identified.
+Newfoundland and Labrador is enhanced by the diverse perspectives, skills and talents that citizens with disabilities contribute.
+The community of persons with disabilities provide input on issues related to disability and strong partnerships have been developed between stakeholders and government.
+This provides opportunities for collaboration on initiatives to promote the full inclusion of persons with disabilities.
+The development of the Multilateral Framework for Persons with Disabilities also provides an opportunity to strengthen programs and services.
+Over the course of this agreement, the Government of Newfoundland and Labrador continues to engage the community to review current programs and services, and to identify new initiatives in an effort to ensure the effectiveness and efficiency of existing services and to respond to identified gaps.

-As part of the ongoing effort of government to provide information to its citizens on programs and services provided under the LMAPD, a number of societal indicators of labour market participation have been identified.
+As part of the ongoing effort of government to provide information to the public on programs and services provided under the LMAPD, a number of societal indicators of labour market participation have been identified.
 Common indicators include: